Problem of the Week

 Binghamton University is committed to full and equitable access for all enrolled students.
 Students requesting accommodations based on a disability must register with Services for Students with Disabilities located in UU-119 (777-2686).

-Instructors award points based on the work the student produces.
-Each student's point total happens to correspond to a letter grade at semester's end.
-Very little (if any) subjectivity is involved in the grading process.
-Students are responsible for earning the requisite number of points (as detailed above) to earn the grade they desire.
-Students using the Pass/Fail grading option need 500 points for “P.”
+Instructors award points based on student work.
+Each student's point total corresponds to the above published letter grade at semester's end.
+Very little (if any) subjectivity is involved in the process.
+Students earn the requisite number of points to achieve the corresponding grade.

 Students choosing the Pass/Fail (or P/F) grading option need 500 points for “P.”